sonudoo/CodeFunDo/README.md

 # CodeFunDo

+This project is a submission for CodeFunDo, a hackathon organized by Microsoft Corporation.
+The problem statement was to come up with solutions to predict/mitigate the occurence of a natural disaster.
 Please use the PDF file 'Idea.pdf' to get a detailed insight.

 ## Disclaimer